In response to the coronavirus pandemic, the Appalachian Prison Book Project is temporarily closing its doors.

 APBP’s office is located in the Aull Center, which is owned and managed by the Morgantown Public Library.
 When they close, we close.

-At this time, the Aull Center will be closed to visitors and volunteers alike from Tuesday, March 17 until Sunday, April 5.
-If all goes well, normal operations may be able to resume on Monday, April 6.
+At this time, the Aull Center will be closed to visitors and volunteers alike from Tuesday, March 17 until further notice.
 We will update this blog post when we are open again.

 What This Closure Means for APBP